AmirIqbal1/automated-install-ubuntu-os/README.md

 # automated-install-ubuntu-os
 This bash script will auto install selected desktop programs on Ubuntu OS.
+Working on Ubuntu 20.04.

 "chmod +x automated-desktop-apps-install.sh" the file before starting, and make sure you run as root!